ernraff/tech-jam-2024/README.md

 - Frontend
   - Django
   - Google Gemini SDK
-  - Tiktok Content posting API
+  - Tiktok Content Posting API

-### Recommendation API Architecture ###
+## Setback ##
 - In order to overcome API gateway timeout and to make a better user experience, we decided to do this in async.
+- We were unable to register our app on the TikTok developer website in time for submission.
+For demonstration purposes, our UI uses a dummy API in place of the Content Posting API.